-A Strong Incident Management Program has Multiple Components
+A Strong Incident Management Program Addresses Concerns from All Sources

 Organizations are at a disadvantage when it comes to learning about misconduct within their ranks.
-First of all, there are many reasons employees are reluctant to share their questions or concerns: fear of retaliation and cynicism that a report will not be taken seriously are among the top reasons employees don't report.
-In fact, 40 percent of employees who see misconduct never report it.1
+There are many reasons employees are reluctant to share their questions or concerns: fear of retaliation and cynicism that a report will not be taken seriously are among the top reasons employees don't report.

-Complicating matters, when employees do report-which can encompass anything from questions about a policy or procedure to allegations of misconduct-those reports might never make it on the radar of compliance professionals.
+Complicating matters, when employees do report - which includes anything from questions about a policy or procedure to allegations of misconduct those reports might never make it on the radar of compliance professionals.

 Why?
-Because while hotline/helpline and web intake forms are automatically captured in a centralized incident management system, other reporting methods-email, mail, fax, or reports made in-person to human resources or a manager, for example-are typically not.
+Because while hotline/helpline and web intake forms are automatically captured in a centralized incident management system, other reporting methods - email, mail, fax, or reports made in-person to human resources or a manager, for example are typically not.
 Among these, the biggest missed opportunity for report capture is how organizations document and track in-person reports to managers.